arielnlee/Platypus/README.md

 <img src="./assets/Best_Platty.png" alt="Platypus" width="300"/>
 </p>

-The Platypus models are a series of fine-tuned variants based on the LLaMA and LLaMa-2 transformer architectures.
+The Platypus models are a series of fine-tuned and merged variants based on the LLaMA and LLaMa-2 transformer architectures.
 Platypus takes advantage of [LoRA](https://arxiv.org/pdf/2106.09685.pdf) and [PEFT](https://github.com/huggingface/peft).

 All models and dataset available via HuggingFace: [`garage-bAInd`](https://huggingface.co/garage-bAInd)